 MA, BADth, HCPC

-Helen works with a person-centered, creative approach to offer clients a space that is non-judgemental, empathic and safe.
+Helen (she/her) works with a person-centered, creative approach to offer clients a space that is non-judgemental, empathic and safe.
 She believes in supporting clients towards healing and growth through deeper understanding of themselves and the challenges they experience.
-Her current work also involves practice in NHS adult mental health services and with adult survivors of abuse.
-Helen works with a range of issues, including bereavement, depression, anxiety, adverse childhood experiences, as well as self esteem and assertiveness.
+Her current work also involves practice in NHS adult mental health services.
+Helen works with a range of issues, including bereavement, depression, anxiety, trauma, adverse childhood experiences, as well as self esteem and assertiveness.

 Sophie Gunnion Lasek